VCurry20/PDARandomData/README.md

 (Please note that these specifications are for Windows and may differ for the other OS)

-It is also recommended that you should install the following along side Anaconda
+It is also recommended that you should also install the following along side Anaconda:

-[Visual Studio Code](https://code.visualstudio.com/) - This is a code editor and will allow you to create and view the code.
+> [Visual Studio Code](https://code.visualstudio.com/) - This is a code editor and will allow you to create and view the code.

-[CMDR](https://cmder.net/) - which will allow you to access the terminal on your computer - you can use this as an alternative command line.
+> [CMDR](https://cmder.net/) - which will allow you to access the terminal on your computer - you can use this as an alternative command line.
 Through this you can push commands to run the code on your device.

-[Git](https://git-scm.com/) - Which will allow you to connect with Guthub and Fork this respository
+> [Git](https://git-scm.com/) - Which will allow you to connect with Guthub and Fork this respository

-[3][4][5]
+> [Github.com](https://github.com/) - this is where the repository is stored and from here you can acccess the repository.
+You can fork a copy of the respository to your Github account.

+[3][4][5][6]

 <br/>

 ### Accessing Git Hub

-When you have installed Anaconda and the additional required programs you can then fork github - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.
+When you have installed Anaconda and the additional required programs you can then fork or clone github - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.

-None of these actions you make to this forked copy effects the repository
+None of these actions you make to this copy effects the repository.

+Forking:

 ![alt text](Images/FrkGitHub.PNG)

 You will find this fork symbol on the top right of the repository.
+From here you can make a copy of the repository - this saves to your own GitHub account.
+Now you have a copy of the repository to review on Github.

 You can also star the repository allowing you to save the repository to come back to.

+Cloning:

 [6][7]